pyston/pyston/README.md

 ## Checking for Pyston at runtime

-Our current recommended way to see if your Python code is running on Pyston is to do `hasattr(sys, "pyston_version_info")`.
+To check for pyston-full, one can run `hasattr(sys, "pyston_version_info")`.

+To check whether pyston-lite has been loaded, one can run `"pyston_lite" in sys.modules`.

 ## Installing packages

-Pyston is *API compatible* but not *ABI compatible* with CPython.
+Pyston-full is *API compatible* but not *ABI compatible* with CPython.
 This means that C extensions will work, but they need to be recompiled.

 Typically with Python one will download and install pre-compiled packages, but with Pyston there are currently not pre-compiled packages available (we're working on that) so the compilation step will run when you install them.
 This means that you may run into problems installing packages on Pyston when they work on CPython: the same issues you would have trying to recompile these packages for CPython.

 Many packages have build-time dependencies that you will need to install to get them to work.
 For example to `pip install cryptography` you need a Rust compiler, such as by doing `sudo apt-get install rustc`.

+Pyston-lite sidesteps these issues and is compatible with existing binary packages.

 ## History